zjns/revanced-cli/docs/1_usage.md

       -d device-name \
       -o patched-output.apk \
       -b revanced-patches.jar \
-      -e vanced-microg-support \
+      -e gms-core-support \
       --mount
   ```

 > **Note**:
 >
 > - If you want to exclude patches, you can use the option `-e`.
 In the case of YouTube, you can exclude
-    the `vanced-microg-support` patch from [ReVanced Patches](https://github.com/revanced/revanced-patches) with the
+    the `gms-core-support` patch from [ReVanced Patches](https://github.com/revanced/revanced-patches) with the
-    option `-e vanced-microg-support` when mounting for example.
+    option `-e gms-core-support` when mounting for example.
 >
 > - Some patches from [ReVanced Patches](https://github.com/revanced/revanced-patches) also might require
     [ReVanced Integrations](https://github.com/revanced/revanced-integrations).
 Supply them with the option `-m`.